-If you meet at least one of the following conditions, you shall be exempt from the assessment test component:
+Students who meet at least one of the following conditions, shall be exempt from the assessment test component:

-- You have successfully completed (grade of "C" or higher) college level English and mathematics courses (transcript or grade report required); or - 2.
-You have, within the last three (3) years, taken an assessment test that the Peralta counseling faculty can use to determine suitable placement in English and mathematics.
+- The student has successfully completed (grade of "C" or higher) college level English and mathematics courses (transcript or grade report required); or - The student has within the last three years, taken an assessment test that the Peralta counseling faculty can use to determine suitable placement in English and mathematics.

-If you have received services for a learning disability in the last three years at any California community college, you may be exempt from the assessment component.
+If the student has received services for a learning disability in the last three years at any California community college, you may be exempt from the assessment component.
 You should call the DSPS Office at (510) 464-3428 as soon as possible to make an appointment to see a counselor or learning disabilities specialist.